Monday - Friday

-- Forms of Payment accepted: Cash or Credit - NO DEBIT CARDS OR PERSONAL CHECKS ACCEPTED
+- Forms of Payment accepted: Cash or Credit - CASH, CREDIT OR DEBIT ACCEPTED.
+NO PERSONAL CHECKS ACCEPTED.

 - Submit proof of identity and age as provided by Section 2.005 (b)

-- A certified copy of a birth certificate or State, U.S. or a foreign government Drivers license, military ID, passport.
+- A certified copy of a long form birth certificate, U.S. State issued ID or driver’s license, military ID, or passport.
 The forms of identification presented will not be accepted if mutilated or altered.
 (For example: torn, taped together, or laminated)